Adult Reading Challenge

 Welcome to the Sutton Libraries Adult Reading Challenge 2026

 Looking for a gentle nudge to read more this year?
-Or maybe a reason to finally pick up something completely outside your usual comfort zone?
 The Sutton Libraries Adult Reading Challenge 2026 is here to help you rediscover the joy of reading, at your own pace, in your own way.

 Quick access